SaladTechnologies/comfyui-api/README.md

 The server hosts swagger docs at `/docs`, which can be used to interact with the API.

+## Features

+- **Full Power Of ComfyUI**: The server supports the full ComfyUI /prompt API, and can be used to execute any ComfyUI workflow.
+- **Stateless API**: The server is stateless, and can be scaled horizontally to handle more requests.
+- **Swagger Docs**: The server hosts swagger docs at `/docs`, which can be used to interact with the API.
+- **Webhook Support**: The server can send completed images to a webhook, which can be used to store images, or to send them to a user.
+- **Warmup Workflow**: The server can be configured to run a warmup workflow on startup, which can be used to load models, and to ensure the server is ready to accept requests.
+- **Probes**: The server has two probes, `/health` and `/ready`, which can be used to check the server's health and readiness to receive traffic.
+- **Dynamic Workflow Endpoints**: Automatically mount new workflow endpoints by adding conforming `.js` or `.ts` files to the `/workflows` directory in your docker image.
+See [below](#generating-new-workflow-endpoints) for more information.
+- **Works Great with Salad**: The server is designed to work well with Salad, and can be used to host ComfyUI on the Salad platform.
+It is likely to work well with other platforms as well.

 ## Probes

 The server has two probes, `/health` and `/ready`.